 |Marion Luckhurst||Club Correspondent

-21st September Monthly Meeting at our new venue, The Queens Inn Hawkhurst 12noon
+19th September Monthly Business Meeting at The Queens Inn Hawkhurst 12noon

 December Christmas Lunch